rishana-kv/12507345_Multi-class-segmentation-of-tree-species/README.md

 ## Exercise 2 – Hacking

 ### What I implemented
-I downloaded high‑resolution orthomosaic data from Zenodo(https://zenodo.org/records/15168163) and manually created tree crown polygons for multiple tree species using QGIS.
-This required learning QGIS (https://qgis.org/project/overview/), resolving shapefile issues, and carefully delineating individual tree crowns per species.
+I downloaded high‑resolution orthomosaic data from Zenodo(https://zenodo.org/records/15168163) and manually created tree crown polygons for multiple tree species using QGIS (https://qgis.org/project/overview/).
+This required learning QGIS , resolving shapefile issues, and carefully delineating individual tree crowns per species.
 I used the polygons available from the data itself for some spruce trees and drew others myself.

 Based on these , I implemented a complete data set pipeline that :-
 - Tiles the orthomosaic into fixed-size image patches,